DIVING + SNORKELLING

 Ko Kradan Wreck: This site lays South of Ko Lanta away from most other sites and is most often combined with a second dive at Ko Muk.
 The wreck of a 70 meter long Japanese destroyer sank during an air raid in 1944 and lies about 25 meters below the surface.

-With more than 50 islands in the Ko Lanta Islands, there is a fantastic variety of offshore snorkel sites and small islands with pristine beaches, amazing caves and much more to discover.
+With more than 50 islands in the Ko Lanta islands, there is a fantastic variety of offshore snorkel sites and small islands with pristine beaches, amazing caves and much more to discover.
 We’ve listed a few of the highlights that are easiest to visit.

 Ko Rok: The amazing coral reef of Ko Rok with its rainbow-colored coral and spectacular marine life is one of the best snorkel experiences anywhere.
 Ko Rok comprises two beautiful tropical isles that between them shelter a fabled “square kilometer” of coral.